metamn/react/content/blog/on-design-systems-3/index.md

 ![UI3](ui3.png)

-There is more, but first let's see the big picture, enjoyable on larger screens via a click.
+And more.
+A big picture is available for those in rush.
+It's enjoyable on larger screens via a click.

 ![UI](ui.png)

----

-And there are the details, with all the steps &mdash; from user interfaces to consistent web UIs &mdash; briefly explained.

 ## User interfaces

 ![UI](ui1.png)

-User interfaces display information equipped with structure, presentation and behavior.
+User interfaces display information equipped with structure, presentation and behaviour.

 Structure and presentation is familiar from graphic and print design.
 It defines layout and style.

-Behavior is specific to interactive environments.
-This dynamic context requires the user interface to handle change—to behave on change.
+Behaviour is specific to interactive environments.
+This dynamic context requires the user interface to handle change &mdash; to behave on change.

 Per se, it equips information with a dynamic attribute.